itewqq/rCore-dev/reports/lab2.md

 |   2   |   10   |    H, Hypervisor    |
 |   3   |   11   |      M, Machine     |

-All modes, except `Machine` mode, have to go through binary interfaces provided by higer modes if they want to control the hardware.
-The priviledges level and their relation in our scenario are shown in the following figure:
+All modes, except `Machine`, have to go through binary interfaces provided by higher levels to control the hardware.
+The privileges level and their relation in our scenario are shown in the following figure:

 ![](https://rcore-os.github.io/rCore-Tutorial-Book-v3/_images/PrivilegeStack.png)

-The binary interfaces between User mode and Supervisor mode are named as Application Binary Interface (ABI), or another more famous one: `syscall`.
+The binary interfaces between User mode and Supervisor mode are named Application Binary Interface (ABI), or another more famous one: `syscall`.

-Each time when a user mode app want to control the hardware(e.g., print a line on the screen), the following sequence will take place:
+Each time when a user mode app want to access hardware resources(e.g., print a line on the screen), the following sequence will take place:

-1. The app uses the `ecall` instruction to trigger a `trap`, which will cause the CPU to elevate current priviledge level and jump to the `trap handler` function set in the `stvec` register.
+1. The app uses `ecall` instruction to trigger a `trap`, which will cause the CPU to elevate the current privilege level and jump to the `trap handler` function set in the `stvec` register.

 ```rust
 global_asm!(include_str!("trap.S"));